Decided on a quick stopover in Can Tho, Southern Vietnam, before hitting the hustle and bustle of crazy Saigon (Ho Chi Minh City).

 With an estimated population of 1,5 million (2012), this city is famous for its floating markets, network of canals, delicious food, fresh fruits, but also the beauty of the Mekong Delta.

-Although expecting a longish day, as we were leaving Phu Quoc Island to transit through Ha Tien, then onto Can Tho, I wasn’t expecting what actually happened.
+Although expecting a longish day, as leaving from Phu Quoc Island to transit through Ha Tien and onto Can Tho, I wasn’t expecting what actually happened.

 I’ve included a bit of detail above so you know what happens as no one really explains exactly what’s going on and this can be a little frustrating and confusing, to say the least.

-The local bus departed at 10:30hrs and was supposed to arrive in Can Tho at 16:00hrs but arrived around 20:00hrs as our bus was involved in a fatal accident…
+The local bus departed at 10:30hrs and was supposed to arrive in Can Tho at 16:00hrs but arrived around 20:00hrs.
+Our bus was involved in a fatal accident…

 A fateful day!

 Everyone piled onto the local bus in Ha Tien as scheduled and travelled about 30 kilometres north of the town.